Unique-maximum and conflict-free colorings for hypergraphs and tree graphs: Introduction

-Other hypergraphs that have been studied with respect to these colorings, are ones which are induced by a graph and its neighborhoods or its paths.
-In particular, given a graph $G$, consider the hypergraph with the same vertex set as $G$ and a hyperedge for every distinct vertex neighborhood of $G$; such conflict-free colorings have been studied in \cite{CheilarisCUNYthesis2009,PachTardoscfgh2009}.
-Alternatively, given a graph $G$, consider the hypergraph $H$ with the same vertex set as $G$ and a hyperedge for every distinct vertex set that can be spanned by a path of $G$.
-A unique-maximum (resp.\ conflict-free, odd) coloring of $H$ is called a unique-maximum (resp.\ conflict-free, odd) coloring of $G$ with respect to paths; we also define the corresponding graph chromatic numbers, $\chiump(G) = \chium(H)$, $\chicfp(G) = \chicf(H)$ and $\chioddcfp(G) = \chioddcf(H)$.
-Sometimes to improve readability of the text, we simply talk about the UM (resp.\ CF, ODD) of a graph.
-Unique maximum colorings with respect to paths of graphs are known alternatively in the literature as \emph{ordered colorings} or \emph{vertex rankings}, and are closely related to \emph{tree-depth} \cite{NMejc2006treedepth}.
+Unique-maximum colorings with respect to paths of graphs are known alternatively in the literature as \emph{ordered colorings} or \emph{vertex rankings}, and the unique-maximum chromatic number is also known as \emph{tree-depth} \cite{NMejc2006treedepth}.
 The problem of computing such unique-maximum colorings is a well-known and widely studied problem (see e.g.\ \cite{orderedcoloring}) with many applications including VLSI design \cite{DBLP:conf/focs/Leiserson80} and parallel Cholesky factorization of matrices \cite{liu:134}.
 The problem is also interesting for the Operations Research community, because it has applications in planning efficient assembly of products in manufacturing systems \cite{optnoderanktree}.
-In general, it seems that the vertex ranking problem can model situations where interrelated tasks have to be accomplished fast in parallel (assembly from parts, parallel query optimization in databases, etc.) For general graphs, finding the exact unique-maximum chromatic number with respect to paths of a graph is NP-complete \cite{Pothen1988TR,LTT1989dam} and there is a polynomial time $O(\log^2{n})$ approximation algorithm \cite{DBLP:journals/jal/BodlaenderGHK95}, where $n$ is the number of vertices.
-The paper \cite{ChTarxiv2009} studied the relationship between the two graph chromatic numbers, $\chiump(G)$ and $\chicfp(G)$.
-The authors proved that even checking whether a given coloring of a graph is conflict-free is coNP-complete (whereas the same problem is in $P$ for unique-maximum colorings).
-Moreover, they showed that for every graph $G$, $\chiump(G) \leq 2^{\chicfp(G)}-1$ and provided a sequence of graphs for which the ratio $\chiump(G)/\chicfp(G)$ tends to $2$.
+In general, it seems that the vertex ranking problem can model situations where interrelated tasks have to be accomplished fast in parallel (assembly from parts, parallel query optimization in databases, etc.).
+For general graphs, finding the exact unique-maximum chromatic number with respect to paths of a graph is NP-complete \cite{Pothen1988TR,LTT1989dam,rankings_of_graphs_1998,NMejc2006treedepth} and there is a polynomial time $O(\log^2{n})$ approximation algorithm \cite{DBLP:journals/jal/BodlaenderGHK95}, where $n$ is the number of vertices.